If you’re looking at starting a business in France, France has made it easier for foreign residents to pursue their entrepreneurial dreams.

 If searching for jobs in France is not your choice and you are considering setting up a business in France this article will provide you with the guidance needed.
 According to the Ernst & Young G20 Entrepreneurship Barometer report 2013, it’s easier to start up business in France than most other G20 countries: it’s cheaper, there are fewer steps, and it takes less time.
 You can go through all the procedures required to set up a small to medium-sized business – even one of up to 50 employees – in as little as four and a half days.

 If you want to start a business in France, you’ll need to have a residence permit or be an EU citizen.
-You may need qualifications or diplomas that are recognized in France.
+You may need qualifications or diplomas that French authorities recognize.
 Then you’ll need to research the market, make budget forecasts and financial plans, and if necessary look for funding.
 You’ll have to select your legal status and register your business.
 This guide explains more about setting up a business in France below.

-Yes, there is a fair bit of bureaucracy – but you can submit your tax declaration online, it’s free to set up a business, and handling the paperwork demanded by French authorities is a good step to testing your French business sense.
+Yes, there is a fair bit of bureaucracy – but you can submit your tax declaration online, it’s free to set up a business, and handling the paperwork is a good step to testing your French business sense.

 Are you Looking for a Job in France?
 Find One Now